 Coconut Cream: While coconut cream and coconut milk are made from the same ingredients, coconut cream has more coconut + less water and therefore a higher fat content and thicker texture.

 You can get coconut cream from one of two places.
-First, you can buy canned coconut cream.
+First, you can buy canned coconut cream (affiliate link).
 This is probably your easiest option, but if you can’t find coconut cream in your grocery store, you can also buy a can of full-fat coconut milk.
 The cream that rises to the top of the can of coconut milk is the cream.
 And if you’re wondering Can I use lite coconut milk to save on calories?
 The answer is no!
 First, light coconut milk doesn’t have enough fat content to create the cream.
 Secondly, this is a cheesecake, so we are not counting calories!

 You will need to refrigerate the can of coconut milk for at least 24 hours to help get that solidified texture.
 Occasionally, you’ll end up with a dud of a can, and the cream won’t fully solidify.
 This actually happened to me in this recipe – as you can see in the video at 4:19, the coconut cream wasn’t super solidified, but this recipe still turned out great so don’t worry too much about whether your cream is 100% solidified.
 If you’re curious what the consistency of refrigerated coconut cream should really look like, you can check out my video for a baked pumpkin cheesecake at the 3:42 mark.